Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Sinupret

-A herbal preparation that reduces inflammation in the focus of infection, normalizes the secretory function of the airway sinus epithelium.
+A herbal preparation that reduces inflammation at the site of infection and normalizes the secretory function of the epithelium of the air sinuses.

 Two tablets three times a day or 50 drops also three times a day.